 The belt-like collar, however, would be a great accessory for larger, more muscular, breeds.
-Think of the ZippyPaws Vivid Collection Teal Dog Collar like your favorite chunky belt — it’s perfect with the right outfit.
-The bright teal is reminiscent of the famous blue boxes from the jewelry company Tiffany.
-But while Tiffany carries collars for about $400, the ZippyPaws collar is less than $20.
+Think of the ZippyPaws Legacy Collection Dog Collar like your favorite chunky belt — it’s perfect with the right outfit.
+And, the ZippyPaws collar is less than $20.

 |Collar Size||Neck Size|

 |Small||10" - 13"|

 Sometimes you need a collar that you don’t mind getting dirty and that can stand up to any amount of playtime and mud baths.
 The lightweight Lupine Original Designs Collar is designed to take a beating, get thrown in the laundry, and come back for more.
 With at least 18 different cheerful patterns, you could stock up on a few for variety.
 Lupine will replace any damaged collar free, even if the collars have been chewed.

 The Lupine Original Designs Dog Collar snaps on smartly, but the first thing we noticed about this collar was its beautiful color and pattern.
 The design is actually woven into the webbing, not printed or sewn on.
 The New Hampshire-based company has a loyal following due to its generous replacement policy, as it will replace any damaged collar at no charge even if it’s been chewed.